oVirt/ovirt-node-ng/docs/book/fsh.md

 # Filesystem layout and concepts

-To especially let upgrades work correctly imgbase is making a few assumptions about file locations and how the filesystem is organized.
-These concepts are well defined by OSTree and the Stateless project from systemd.
+`imgbased` makes a few assumptions about file locations and how the filesystem is organized in order to make upgrades work correctly These concepts have been clearly defined by OSTree, and the Stateless project from systemd.

 ## Overview

-A few relevant main points are:
+A few relevant points are:

 - Only /etc and /var are writable and persisted.
 - Vendor presets/configuration goes to /usr/etc
 - User configuration goes to /etc
-- The user configuration overrides the vendor presets
+- User configuration overrides the vendor presets
 - Partial configuration snippets can be placed in <conf>.d

-The assumption is that these mechanisms above provide enough structure to build robust upgrades.
+The assumption is that these mechanisms provide enough structure to build robust upgrades.

-**NOTE:** Following these guidelines is one critical point to allow stable upgrade an rollback.
+**NOTE:** Following these guidelines is one critical point to allow stable upgrade and rollback.

 ## Open Items

 **FIXME**

 - Identify packages which modify config outside of /etc - use imgbase diff
-- Patches for other packages to support scheme above, like https://gerrit.ovirt.org/#/c/48317/
+- Patches for other packages to support the above schema, like https://gerrit.ovirt.org/#/c/48317/
 - Node identifier /etc/os.release.d/50-ovirt-node with VARIANT field